 - Indoor milongas are also permitted with a maximum of 20 dancers, pre-registered for tracing purposes, and not changing partners.

 - Cluster events are ongoing weekly events with committed groups of 10 dancers who may change partners.
-These groups are easily traced and notified in case any participant discovers they have been exposed or infected.
+These groups are easily traced and notified in case any participant discovers they have been exposed or infected and some groups agree to use the Corona-Warn ap and notify the group if they discover they have been exposed.
 Dancers may belong to several clusters if they wish, because the small size of each group keeps the math under control.
 Dancers who share a cluster may also dance together at events of type and .
-(The November “wave break” reduces allowable numbers for social gatherings, but presumably clusters will be viable again come December.)

 I am not interested in debating the mathematical and epidemiological benefits of the German system.
 Instead I want to draw attention to aspects of the cluster system that may be useful and desirable beyond the viruscrisis.